There are few cities around the world that rival London's impressive market scene.

 Alfies is London's largest indoor antiques and vintage market.
 Located entirely within a beautiful Art Deco building, there are around 100 dealers selling their wares inside.

-Antique jewellery, vintage fashion, art, books, silverware, furniture, home goods - the list goes on!
+Antique jewelry, vintage fashion, art, books, silverware, furniture, home goods - the list goes on!

 Open: Monday to Friday: 10:00 - 18:00

 The world's largest antique market, Portobello showcases over 1,000 dealers in one localised area in the west of London.

 Easily the busiest market in London, it is best to visit Portobello Market first thing in the morning to avoid the crowds.